HIV is a viral infection that suppresses the immune system and leads to health illnesses such as AIDS.

 As there is no cure and treatment is lifelong, prevention is the best option.
 Given that it is mainly transmitted through bodily fluids, HIV can be easily avoided with proper care.
 Here are a few tips to keep in mind:

 With such a virus, prevention should be a priority at all costs, as it can be passed on to others as well.
 However, in the unfortunate circumstance that you find yourself exposed to the virus, the first step to take is to get an HIV test done.
 There are a fairly simple blood or saliva tests that look for the virus, HIV antibodies and/or HIV antigens.
 You can discuss the best test for you with your doctor.
-An easy way to do so at the earliest is to use the Bajaj Finserv Health app.
+An easy way to do so at the earliest is to use the healthcare platform provided by Bajaj Finserv Health.

 With it, you can find relevant doctors near you, book appointment online and get the treatment you need.
 What’s more, you can also maintain digital patient records via the ‘Health Vault’ feature and send these to labs and doctors digitally for easier diagnosis.
 You can also opt to avail telemedicine services and consult specialists virtually from the comfort of your home.
-With HIV, time is of the essence and this app ensures you quality healthcare at your fingertips.
-To get started, download the app for free from Google Play or the Apple App Store today.
+With HIV, time is of the essence and this health platform ensures you quality healthcare at your fingertips.